kopyl/vodafone-traffic-monitor/README.md

 ### Run with Docker:

+You can find already built Docker image at https://hub.docker.com/repository/docker/kopyl/vodafone-traffic-monitor/general, so you don't need to build (or download) to run it, just run the `docker run...` command from the steps below and enjoy:

 1. Prepare headers string to put between `HEADERS='` and `'`
 2. Prepare Telegram bot token to put between `BOT_TOKEN='` and `'`
 3. Prepare your Telegram user ID